vitortcmiranda/movies-rental-challenge/README.md

 ### 2. `GET /movies/recommendations?user_id=<user_id>`

 This endpoint generates a list of movie recommendations for a given user.
-It uses a basic recommendation engine which takes the user's favorite movies as input and generates recommendations based on those favorites.
+It uses a basic recommendation engine that takes the user's favorite movies as input and generates recommendations based on those favorites.
 The response is a JSON array of recommended movie objects.

 ### 3. `GET /movies/user_rented_movies?user_id=<user_id>`